 Using GOOGLEFINANCE to Convert Currency in Google Sheets

-The GOOGLEFINANCE function is the perfect currency converter Google Sheets tool that fetches currency conversion rates in real-time (well almost in real-time).
+The GOOGLEFINANCE function is the perfect currency converter for Google Sheets โ it fetches currency conversion rates in real-time (well, almost real-time; expect up to a 20-minute delay).

-You donโt need to search endless databases for the current exchange rates.
-All you need is the correct formula for this powerful currency converter for Google Sheets.
-The formula uses currency symbols to track which currency you are changing from and to.
+You don’t need to search endless databases for the current exchange rates.
+All you need is the correct formula.
+The formula uses currency symbols to track which currency you are converting from and to.

 Syntax of the GOOGLEFINANCE Function

-So what makes up the currency converter function in Google Sheets?
-I’ll share the basic syntax of the GOOGLEFINANCE function for currency conversion here:
+Here is the basic syntax of the GOOGLEFINANCE function for currency conversion:

 =GOOGLEFINANCE("CURRENCY:<source_currency_symbol><target_currency_symbol>")

-Note that this is different than the other common syntax for GOOGLEFINANCE.
-This function also commonly pulls stock information.
+Note that this is different from the other common syntax for GOOGLEFINANCE.
+This function also pulls stock information.
 The syntax for that looks like this:

 =GOOGLEFINANCE(ticker, [attribute])